RAS-University/robotic-courses/docs/pid.md

 The difficulty lies in the fact that the three parameters of the controller, $K_p$, $K_i$, and $K_d$, do not act independently.
 Instead, they strongly influence one another, and the overall response is always the result of their combined effect.
 For example, increasing the proportional gain may improve the speed of the response but also amplify oscillations, which then require an adjustment of the derivative gain for damping, while the integral gain might simultaneously introduce long-term stability issues.
 Thus, it is not sufficient to adjust each of them in isolation.
 Rather, there exists a certain zone within the three-dimensional parameter space where the behavior of the controller is acceptable, and navigating towards this zone is the main challenge of tuning.

 From an implementation point of view, writing a PID controller is easy.
 A few lines of code suffice to compute the three terms and combine them into the control action.
 The real difficulty, and the essence of PID control engineering, is to determine appropriate values for the gains.
-Tuning is therefore the step where most of the intellectual and experimental effort is required.
+Tuning is, therefore, the step where most of the intellectual and experimental effort is required.

 ![Understanding PID Control, Part 4: Tuning Overview](https://www.youtube.com/watch?v=sFOEsA0Irjs)
-> <sub>"Douglas, B. (2018) PID Tuning Guide | Understanding PID Control, Part 4.
+> <sub>Douglas, B. (2018) PID Tuning Guide | Understanding PID Control, Part 4.
 YouTube video, 3 July.
-Available at: https://www.youtube.com/watch?v=sFOEsA0Irjs"</sub>
+Available at: https://www.youtube.com/watch?v=sFOEsA0Irjs</sub>
 >
 >*This video introduces the main families of PID tuning methods and highlights when each of them is most appropriate.*

 In practice, there are three main approaches to tuning PID controllers.
-* **manual tuning:** It relies on the engineer’s knowledge of control theory and on systematic trial-and-error adjustments.
+* **empirical tuning:** It relies on the engineer’s knowledge of control theory and on systematic trial-and-error adjustments.
 * **rule-based tuning:** It consists in applying heuristic procedures that have been established and tested by experts, such as the well-known Ziegler–Nichols method.
 * **model-based tuning:** It builds upon an explicit model of the plant and uses analytical or computational tools to calculate the controller parameters.
 * **Software-Based Auto-tuning**: Many modern industrial controllers and advanced simulation environments offer auto-tuning functionalities.
 These tools can automatically determine suitable PID gains by analyzing the system's step response or by running automated tests.

-Manual and rule-based approaches are often simple to apply and can provide useful first estimates, but they also have limitations.
+Empirical and rule-based approaches are often simple to apply and can provide useful first estimates, but they also have limitations.
 They may not work well for plants with significant delays, for high-order dynamics, or for systems that are unstable in open loop.
 In contrast, model-based methods are systematic and powerful, since they rely on the mathematical description of the plant.
 They allow one to tune the controller to meet specified performance objectives, such as overshoot, settling time, or robustness margins.
 However, they require either a physical model of the plant or experimental identification of a suitable approximation.

-In the following sections, we will only examine the empirical tuning methods (manual and heuristic) in more detail.
+In the following sections, we will only examine the empirical tuning and rule-based tuning in more detail.
 The model-based tuning requires a level of understanding in control that is too difficult for this course.
 However, you can find an introduction to it in the following hidden section.

 <details markdown="1">
 <summary><strong>Introduction to model-based tuning</strong></summary>